akashacms/akashacms-website/documents/quick-start/theming.html.md

 title: Theming and CSS/JavaScript frameworks
 rightsidebar:
 author: david
-publicationDate: February 21, 2021
+publicationDate: August 3, 2026
+step: 9
 ---

-When [describing layouts and partials](templates.html) we said that _AkashaCMS supports your right to control every aspect of HTML pages you generate._  The primary reason is that you specify the layout templates used on your site, and you can override almost every partial template used by one of the custom tags.
+_AkashaCMS supports your right to control every aspect of HTML pages you generate._  That's what we said when describing [describing layouts and partials](templates.html).
+You can design page layout templates at the HTML element level, and you can override almost every partial template used by one of the custom tags.

+The next level is the choice to use one CSS/JavaScript framework or another.
+Choosing a CSS/JavaScript framework usually means including links to CSS stylesheet and JavaScript files in your page header or page footer.

-There's another aspect to having full control over the HTML used in your project.
-That is the choice of any CSS/JavaScript framework you'll use, or whether to use one at all.
-You're free to choose any framework, or to skip using a framework and roll your own CSS and JavaScript theming.
+You're free to choose any such framework, or to skip using a framework and roll your own CSS and JavaScript theming.

-However, the only framework we've invested any effort into using is Bootstrap.
-The project started with Bootstrap v3, then migrated to Bootstrap v4, and is currently considering when to migrate to Bootstrap v5.
-But it's intended that you can use any other framework you desire.

-The first stage of establishing a theme is to inject desired CSS and JavaScript files into the rendered HTML.
-We've already seen the intended method to do so:
+The only framework we've invested effort in integration for AkashaCMS is the Bootstrap framework.
+The [`@akashacms/theme-bootstrap`](https://www.npmjs.com/package/@akashacms/theme-bootstrap) package supports both the obselent 4.6.x Boostrap release, and the latest 5.3.x Bootstrap release.

+Injecting CSS/JavaScript files into your pages means using these custom tags along with associated configuration.

 ```html
 <html>